Want to be on staff?

 Grace says: “One day long ago, an advisor walked into our evening staff meeting and said, ‘A camper just asked me, ‘What do you have to do in order to be on staff?
 What are the qualifications?’
 And I realized I didn’t know the answer.
 So, what is the answer?’
-Without hesitation, I said, “Well.
+Without hesitation, I responded, ‘Well.
 First and foremost, you have to live your lives in such a way that I think you are great role models for our campers.
-It’s a full time career.”
-I’d never thought of it exactly that way before, but it made sense to all of us once I’d said it.
+It’s a full-time career.’
+I’d never thought of it exactly that way before, but it made sense to all of us once I’d said it.”

-1) First, I hire mostly repeat staff from previous years.
+1) First, we hire mostly repeat staff from previous years.
 Continuity is good in our intense, fast-paced, high energy setting.

-2) I also bring in new staff each year.
+2) We also bring in new staff each year.
 Freshness and outside perspective is very good for our tight, close community.
 (Sometimes we choose first-year, or one-time-only, staffers who are willing and able to volunteer.)

-4) Each staff person needs to be someone I trust to
+4) Each staff person needs to be someone we trust to

 *take a sincere interest in working with, getting to know, learning from, enjoying, and offering support and respectful leadership to campers.

-*come to camp with a cooperative, friendly, willing attitude toward directors, staff, and campers.
+*come to camp with a cooperative, friendly, willing attitude toward campers, staff, and directors.

-*take responsibility for his own happiness and well-being.
+*take responsibility for their own happiness and well-being.

-*look for ways to be helpful beyond her official job description.
+*look for ways to be helpful beyond their official job description.

 5) Each staff person also needs to have some particular quality, skill, or expertise that makes them uniquely valuable at camp–whether that is world class pizza talent, the ability to empathize with but not indulge an angry kid, a series of inspiring workshops up their sleeve, or magic hands that make sick people well.